HungYipNTT/axet-gaia-demo/gaia-backend-demo-prompt.md

 - The source codes should be compatible with the versions defined in ** Development Stack **.
 - Follow the guidelines and standard defined in ** Design Best Practices **.
 - Provide the folder structure to show how to organize the source files.
+- The corrections of your previous output could be found in ** Hints **.
+- Make sure you show the source code for all files.

 ** Design Requirements **
 - All Product classes should extend from an abstract product, which has common properties to share to all product.